flowxo/flowxo-sdk/README.md

 Notice that the `default` field references the `value` of the matching `input_options`.
 So, in the example above, the select box will show the 'Low' item by default.

+Users can still provide an output or text instead of selecting a value (they have an option in the UI to switch the select box into a text field), so it's important to validate properly, or at least make sure the API handles the validation.

 #### Date/Time Fields

 ``` js